codemonument/deno_fresh_openprops/Readme.md

 # Readme

-A Deno library to help integrating openprops with Deno's web framework 'fresh'.
+A Deno library by @codemonument to help integrating openprops with Deno's web framework 'fresh'.

 **COMMING SOON! 🤩**